Call

 5. Closing Costs: Closing costs in Florida tend to be higher than in other states since Florida has no state income tax and depends on real estate sales for revenue.
 Be sure to factor these costs into your budget when making an offer.

 6. Price Appreciation: Florida has seen steady growth in home values over the years, but it is important to do your research and understand the local market before purchasing.
+The Florida Market has also seen huge home price crashes especially during the 2007-2010 crisis and the home prices in Southwest Florida decreased as much as 50%+ in a few short years.
+Florida is known for its huge price cycles due to the many speculators, investors, and vacation home owners in the market.

-7. Title Insurance: Title insurance is optional, but required to protect your investment in a Florida property.
+7. Title Insurance: Owners Title insurance is optional, but required to protect your investment in a Florida property.

 Learn more about the current market here in Southwest Florida by reading our market report:

-239-229-9926By all means, please feel free to send us a message or call us now.
+By all means, please feel free to send us a message or call us now.

 Call